Industry News

 • When streaming video, 65% of the time it’s done on mobile and TV apps rather than on browsers.
 (Uscreen)

-• Ninety-three percent of American adults access streaming video platforms, while only 40 percent have cable or satellite service.
+• Over 90% percent of American adults access streaming video platforms, while only 40% have cable or satellite service.
 (CordCutting)

 • The average viewer spends $50 monthly on streaming services across four different platforms, with Netflix being the most popular.
 (CordCutting)